omaisahmed/Al-Quran/README.md

 ## Getting Started:

 1. Install dependencies: `npm install` or `yarn install`
+2. Start the Expo development server: `expo start`
-2. Run the app on your device or emulator: `npx react-native run-android` or `npx react-native run-ios`
+3. Use the Expo Go app on your device to scan the QR code and run the app, or use an emulator.

 ## Dependencies:

 -   react-native-vector-icons: For icons.
-Follow installation instructions for your platform.
+Follow installation instructions for your platform (managed by Expo).